-- Elementary School Reading/Math/ Writing have stayed the same or shown slight increases from 2021 to 2022. - Elementary has grown significantly in Gap groups, reducing it almost entirely. - Elementary showed a good increase in Science for 4th grade.
+- Elementary School Reading/Math/ Writing have stayed steady. - Elementary has grown significantly in Gap groups, reducing it almost entirely until this year. - Elementary showed a good increase in Science for 4th grade and high Writing scores.

 E. Describe, in detail, the school's professional development plan and extended school services plan as related to its achievement gaps.